sheila-anne/sheila-anne/src/pages/writing-desk/2020-11-10-5-steps-to-support-your-well-being.md

 What food fuels your body as well as your soul?
 How is food self-care for you?

-The answer is different for everyone.
-Cause everybody’s got a different body to love and feed.🤍
+The answer is different for everyone, 'cause everybody’s got a different body to love and feed. 🤍

-The biggest things I prioritize when it comes to my food fuel are breakfast, water, homemade nourishing snacks, and eating for the season/where I am in my cycle.
-The best thing you can do to promote well-being is bring awareness to how you feel before, during, and after food.
+The biggest things I prioritize when it comes to my food as fuel are breakfast, water, homemade nourishing snacks, and eating for the season/where I am in my cycle.
+The best thing you can do to promote well-being is to bring awareness to how you feel before, during, and after food.
 What foods make you feel satisfied and energized?
 Which ones make you feel lethargic or even moody?
 Keep in mind that life is one big experiment, so you can’t do anything “wrong” except for being hard on yourself!

 \---